sanxy/FlutterIntroSlider/README.md

 ```

 <br />
-or simply cone the project and run.
+or simply cone the project and run.<br />
 <br />

 <table>
   <tr>